opensubsonic/open-subsonic-api/content/en/docs/Openapi/_index.md

 Can be found [here](openapi.json) Only relevant to OpenSubsonic servers.

 {{< alert color="warning" title="WIP" >}}
 This work is still ongoing, there are some inconsistencies between the docs and the schema.
 Users should still check the actual docs and servers results until work on it is completely finished.
-[Link to full list of differences](https://github.com/opensubsonic/open-subsonic-api/pull/137#issue-2958276443)
 {{< /alert >}}

+## List of known differences compared to official documentation

+- Some undocumented typo fixes
+- Added minimum: 0 to integer types where it's implied (count, offset, unix timestamp, position)
+- **Requires the use of `format=json` parameter**. xml response formats are not supported as of the time of writing this document.
+- All extensions are added to the schema and tagged as "Extension", and have an additional 404 return type as well that described as "Not Implemented"
+- Excluded examples.
+They need to be carefully added incrementally to see how they are merged in Swagger/Redoc docs.
+- Parameters only existing via Extensions are always added and marked in their description field
+- HTTP form POST extensions have an additional response "405 - Method Not Allowed" as an additional way to indicate when they are not supported.
+- HTTP form POST extension support might be stricter than what's allowed (global params - auth and format params - only allowed as query params, endpoint specific params are the only ones allowed in request body)

 ## Building